hanwenzhang123/fullstack-note/README.md

 #### controlled component vs uncontrolled component
 Controlled Component
-- takes its current value through props and parent component "controls" it by handling callbacks like onChange.
+- Data is handled by a React component <-> the input's value is always driven by the React state
-- every state mutation will have an associated handler function managing its own state and passing the new values as props to the controlled component.
+- state mutation has an associated handler function managing its own state, and passing the new values as props to the controlled component.
+- takes its current value through props, and parent component "controls" it by handling callbacks like onChange.
 - recommend using controlled components to implement forms
 - a component that renders form elements and controls them by keeping the form data in the component's state.
-- data is handled by a React component <-> the input's value is always driven by the React state
 - `<ControlledComp value={this.props.fromParent} onChange={this.props.handleChange} />`
 ```js
 const { useState } from 'react';